 The main credit score used in the business world is the PAYDEX score from Dun and Bradstreet.
-This number assess a business’s lending risk.
-It is much the same as a consumer credit score reflects a consumer’s individual credit risk.
+This number assesses a business’s lending risk.
+It is much the same as a consumer credit score reflecting a consumer’s individual credit risk.
 PAYDEX is more or less the business equivalent of your personal credit score.